This post is part of my guide about how to start a blog. Read the full guide to learn all the steps involved in creating a blog from scratch.

 Of course, replace example.com with your domain name.

-B. How to Install WordPress from FTP
+B. How to Install WordPress manually using FTP and Filezilla

 This is the second route to install WordPress.
 This approach does not depend if your hosting provider uses cPanel or not or if your web hosting plan includes Softaculous or another script installer.